-- the scope, progress, outcome and costs of our clinical trials and other research and development activities; - successful patient enrollment in, and the initiation and completion of, clinical trials;

-- · the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - · establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - development and timely delivery of commercial drug formulations: (i) that can be used in our clinical trials; and (ii) that are available for commercial launch; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulation; - · launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.
+- the scope, progress, outcome and costs of our clinical trials and other research and development activities; - successful patient enrollment in, and the initiation and completion of, clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - · establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · development and timely delivery of commercial drug formulations: (i) that can be used in our clinical trials; and (ii) that are available for commercial launch; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - · significant and changing government regulation; - · launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.

 We may never succeed in achieving regulatory approval for any of our product candidates.
 We may obtain unexpected results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
 Any changes in the outcome of any of these variables with respect to the development of our product candidates in clinical development could mean a significant change in the costs and timing associated with the development of these product candidates.
-For example, if we experience significant delays in enrollment in any of our ongoing or planned clinical trials, or are required to add additional patients to a study to remain consistent with our original trial design assumptions, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.
+If we experience significant delays in enrollment in any of our ongoing or planned clinical trials, or are required to add additional patients to a study to remain consistent with our original trial design assumptions, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.
+For example, we are currently conducting the first of two interim analyses of the blinded enrolled patients in our Phase 3 clinical trial in the uUTI indication and depending on the advice of our independent data monitoring committee who are charged with assessing the pooled and blinded early response rate, we may be required to increase patients in this trial to maintain the original degree of statistical power specified in the trial protocol.